Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 This section introduces the formal axiomatic foundation of the proof, designed to be as minimal and necessary as possible.
 We use S5 modal logic, which assumes that all possible worlds are equally accessible (reflexive, symmetric, and transitive, Blackburn et al. 2001).
 Within this logical space, we define five axioms:

 ### (A1) Hyper-Minimal Principle of Sufficient Reason (HM-PSR)
 Every contingent truth must be grounded in a necessary ontological basis.
 Formally:
-Cont(p) → ∃q (Nec(q) ∧ q ◃ p)
+>**Cont(p) → ∃q (Nec(q) ∧ q ◃ p)**

-This grounding relation (◃) expresses that q is not just a cause, but the minimal semantic basis that renders p intelligible (cf. Appendix A: ground).
+The grounding relation (◃) signifies that q is not just a cause, but the **minimal semantic basis** that renders p intelligible (see Appendix A: `ground`).
+The HM-PSR is the foundational structure upon which all other axioms and modal conclusions rest.

 ### (A2) Perfect Positivity
 A property P is positive if it expresses excellence, entails no internal contradiction, and is not semantically interchangeable with its negation.
 This prevents contingent or limiting features (e.g., ignorance, passivity) from qualifying as “positive”.